troders34/portfolio-grc-infosec/NIST CSF 2.0 Simplified/NIST CSF 2.0 Core.md

 _=== an organization's cybersecurity risk management strategy, expectations, and policy are established, communicated, and monitored ===_
 - provides the most fundamental cybersecurity outcomes an organization needs to achieve on first action.
 - integrates critical Enterprise Risk Management (ERM) strategies.
+- informs the procedure in implementing other five Functions.

 **CSF Core: Identify (ID)**